-This common piece of editing advice is very important: there will be lots of phrases, paragraphs, even scenes you've written that you love but that just don't fit into the book.
+This common piece of editing advice is very important: there will be lots of phrases, paragraphs, even scenes you've written that you love, but that just don't fit into the book.
 You have to cut them.
 YOU MUST KILL YOUR DARLINGS.
 Don't let your ego get in the way of the story.

 Remember, when you send out to agents and publishers, you've got to have everything formatted properly.
 This is a business, so be professional and do what you're told.
-They'll take you a lot more seriously and it shows that you respect them and their needs too.

 N: Not Just Art

-Plot is important, and stories are amazing!
 Don't forget, in all of this, to stay true to your central story and the inspiration for it.
 What you are creating is one small piece in the giant story that is mankind, and the way it fits into that scheme is incredible.
 Tap into the human experience, maybe explore archetypes a bit, and make it a good one.